MaTriXy/agentwatch/README.md

    ./run_ui.sh
    ```

 3. Run one of the examples under examples/.
-Don't forget to set the necessary API keys in the .env file
+Don't forget to set the necessary API keys in a [.env](https://pypi.org/project/python-dotenv/) file
    ```bash
    poetry run python examples/langgraph_example.py
    ```